dbohdan/python-script-runner/README.md

 Asking the user to edit the script is not user-friendly.

 The idea behind python-script-runner is to provide a single executable name to use.
-It tries a hardcoded list of popular PEP 723-compatible runners ordered by GitHub stars (sorry) and executes your script with the first runner it finds.
+It tries a hardcoded list of popular PEP 723-compatible runners (ordered by GitHub stars as a proxy for popularity) and executes your script with the first runner it finds.

 The order is: